 BOOST (Pin 1): This pin is used to bootstrap and supply power for the topside power switch gate drive and control circuity.
-In normal operation, $V{BOOST}$ is powered from an internally generated 8.6V regulator $V{GBIAS}$ , $V{BOOST} \approx V{CC} + 8.9V$ when TGATE is high.
+In normal operation, V{BOOST} is powered from an internally generated 8.6V regulator V{GBIAS} , $V{BOOST} \approx V{CC} + 8.9V$ when TGATE is high.
 Do not force an external voltage on BOOST pin.

 TGATE (Pin 2): This pin provides gate drive to the topside power FET.
-When TGATE is driven on, the gate voltage will be approximately equal to $V{SW}+6.6V$ .
-A series resistor of $5\Omega$ to $10\Omega$ should be used from this pin to the gate of the topside FET.
+When TGATE is driven on, the gate voltage will be approximately equal to V{SW} + 7.5V.
+A series resistor of 5Ω to 10Ω should be used from this pin to the gate of the topside FET.

 SW (Pin 3): This pin is the reference point for the floating topside gate drive circuitry.
 It is the common connection for the top and bottom side switches and the output inductor.
-This pin switches between ground and $V{CC}$ with very high dv/dt rates.
+This pin switches between ground and V{CC} with very high dv/dt rates.
 Care needs to be taken in the PC layout to keep this node from coupling to other sensitive nodes.
-A 1A Schottky clamp diode should be placed from this pin to the ground pin, using very short traces to prevent the chip substrate diode from turning on.
+A 1A Schottky clamping diode should be placed very close to the chip from the ground pin to this pin to prevent the chip substrate diode from turning on.
 See Applications Information for more details.

 SYNC (Pin 4): Synchronization Input.
-The LT1505 can be synchronized to an external clock with pulses that have duty cycles between 10% and 95%.
 An internal one shot that is triggered on the rising edge of the sync pulse makes this input insensitive to the duty cycle of the sync pulse.
+The LT1505 can be synchronized with pulses that have duty cycles between 10% and 95%.
 The input voltage range on this pin is 0V to 20V.
-This pin can float if not used.

 SHDN (Pin 5): Shutdown.
-When this pin is pulled below 1V, switching will stop, GBIAS will go low and the input currents of CA1 will be off.
-Note that input current of about $4\mu A$ keeps the device in shutdown unless an external pull-up signal is applied.
-The voltage range on this pin is 0V to $V{CC}$ .
+When this pin is pulled below 1V, switching will turn off, GBIAS will go low and the input currents of CA1 will be off.
+Note that input current of about 4μ A keeps the device in shutdown unless an external pullup signal is applied.
+The voltage range on this pin should be 0V to V{CC} .